Sign In / Sign Out

 - Map and Locations

-Our printmaking program has consistently ranked in the top 5 in the nation, according to U.S. News & World Report.
-We have four highly accomplished full-time faculty who are respected in their field and whose research is shown internationally with significant acclaim.
+Our printmaking program has been ranked as one of the best in the nation, according to U.S. News & World Report.
+We have highly accomplished full-time faculty who are respected in their field and whose research is shown internationally with significant acclaim.

-The printmaking program in the School of Art recently ranked fifth in the nation by U.S. News & World Report, believes the techniques, skills and concepts embodied in printmaking have never been more relevant, exciting or broadly defined.
+This highly ranked printmaking program in the School of Art believes the techniques, skills and concepts embodied in printmaking have never been more relevant, exciting or broadly defined.
 Printmaking students develop skills in technical processes, logic, planning, organization and conceptual development.
 The printmaking area encourages experimentation and the development of unique approaches and an understanding of the many printmaking processes and media in both traditional and contemporary formats.
-Four full-time faculty teach in seven well-equipped studio spaces including a digital lab, intaglio, lithography, relief and book arts, letterpress, screenprinting and papermaking studios.
+Our full-time faculty teach in seven well-equipped studio spaces including a digital lab, intaglio, lithography, relief and book arts, letterpress, screenprinting and papermaking studios.
 Other graphic applications such as photogravure, monotype and experimental print processes are offered regularly.
 Students are encouraged to pursue a personal direction while becoming well-rounded printmakers with experience and understanding of many media and processes.
 Collaboration, experimentation and transdisciplinary approaches are encouraged.
 Students often work in other areas within the School of Art, particularly photography, intermedia, social arts practice and sculpture.

 Pyracantha Press is the independent publishing imprint in the Herberger Institute School of Art at Arizona State University.
 The Press is directed by Daniel Mayer who has produced inter-disciplinary collaborative works since 1986.
 Projects created under the Press are limited-edition books and prints that reflect our cultural landscape.
 Each project is unique and experimental in form and content.
 Press publications are in 105 national and international public collections such as Columbia University, Library of Congress, The Getty, Klingspor-Stadt Museum, Letterform Archive, Wellesley, Yale, and among others.